Gokak: Cuisine

 Being close to the border with the state of Maharashtra and Goa, the cuisine in Gokak is influenced by multiple cultures.
 Delicacies ranging from the chats like Bhelpuri, Sevpuri, Dhokla to the south Indian dishes like Dosa, Idli, Vada (food), Avalakki, Puri Saagu can be found.
-There are a number of restaurants serving Indian Chinese cuisine like chow mein, Manchow soup, Gobi manchurian, Szechwan noodles & Spring roll.
+There are a number of restaurants serving Indian Chinese cuisine like chow mein, Manchow soup, Gobi manchurian, Sichuan noodles & Spring roll.
 Located in northern part of Karnataka, a typical menu of many households would contain Bhakri, Chapathi, Eggplant curry, Kosambari or raita, sambhar or Saaru, Papad or Happala, Yogurt, Onions, Chilli, Rice, Jolada rotti, Akki rotti, Ragi rotti, Pakora.

 Gokak is also known for its sweets namely Karadantu, Ladgi ladu, Peda and Kunda.
 Karadantu consists of a number of dry fruits like Almonds, Pistachios, Walnuts, Raisins, grated Coconut flakes, Jaggery, Cashewnut, Apricot and Anjeer.
 Being very nutritious and healthy it supplies a number of nutrients to the people of all ages.
 There are a number of restaurants in Gokak which serve these speciality sweets.
 In the recent years it has been exported in small quantities to countries in Europe and North America.
 Apart from Karadantu, Gokak is also known for its Ladagi Ladu, a ball-shaped popular sweet in India.
 It is made using Gram flour, Bombay rava, Dry fruits and ground coconut.
 These are combined with sugar along with other flavourings, cooked in ghee and moulded into a ball shape.
 Sometimes Ladgi Ladu are prepared using edible resin as well.